 Accommodation in Milan

 In addition, the Erasmus Student Network (ESN) is a European student association which has a representation at Cattolica too.
-You will meet ESN at the Orientation Event and on Campus to receive support in the research of accommodation.
+You will meet ESN at the Orientation Event to receive support in the research of accommodation.

 I am an ISEP students, are meals included in my program?